3cfellas/Polygon-NFT-with-metatx-and-ContextMixin/README.md

 A smart contract for an NFT collection, implementing metatransactions and ContextMixin

 ## TL;DR
 The MyNFT contract is a robust and flexible framework for creating, managing, and trading non-fungible tokens (NFTs) on the Ethereum blockchain.
 It leverages the OpenZeppelin library to implement standards-compliant NFTs and includes additional features such as role-based access control, royalty payments, and meta-transactions.
 However, it currently lacks upgradability and may require further optimization for gas efficiency, and is not finished testing.
+While ERC2771Context is implemented, metatransactions require a trusted forwarder that is beyond the scope of this project.
 It compiles without warnings and errors in solidity compiler 0.8.19+commit.7dd6d404

 ## MyNFT
 MyNFT is a smart contract for creating, managing, and trading non-fungible tokens (NFTs) on the Ethereum blockchain.
 It is built using Solidity and the OpenZeppelin library, and it includes features such as role-based access control, royalty payments, and meta-transactions.